Houston Dash: Ownership and team management

-Stadium
+Shell Energy Stadium

-The Dash play their games at Shell Energy Stadium, formerly known as BBVA Stadium, which opened in May 2012, and features a 22,039-seat capacity.
+The Dash play their games at Shell Energy Stadium, formerly known as BBVA Stadium, which opened in May 2012, and features a 20,656-seat capacity.
 For the team's inaugural season, 7,000 seats in the lower seating bowl are available for home games.
 When the stadium opened in 2012, it became the first soccer-specific stadium in Major League Soccer located in a city's downtown district.